Best indoor cycling shoes 2025: breathable shoes for pedalling inside

 Reasons to avoid

-The 100 isn’t an indoor specific shoe but it is very well priced and allows riders to choose between cleat systems and so is a great option for those new to cycling shoes or those who don’t want to spend a lot for a shoe they use once a week at the gym.
+The 100 isn’t an indoor-specific shoe but it is very well priced and allows riders to choose between cleat systems (two or three bolt), so a great option for those new to cycling shoes or those who don’t want to spend a lot for a shoe they use once a week at the gym.

-On the bike the Van Rysel performs well.
-It’s not the stiffest shoe out there but does a perfectly good job in transferring your effort to the pedal without any notable hotspots.
-The three basic Velcro straps give plenty of adjustment, although if you have narrow feet you might find it harder to get a good fit compared to a more expensive BOA fastening.
+On the bike, the Van Rysel shoes perform well.
+They're not the stiffest shoes out there, but they did a perfectly good job transferring my effort to the pedal without any notable hotspots.
+The three basic Velcro straps give plenty of adjustment, although if you have narrow feet, like me, you might find it harder to get a good fit compared to a more expensive BOA dial fastening.

 The sole doesn’t offer much grip when walking, so they’re best put on next to the bike.
 This is particularly the case if you use a bare-metal two-bolt cleat as the mount isn’t recessed in the sole’s grips as it would be on a two-bolt specific shoe.

-If you are looking to use a three-bolt cleat. you might find it overhangs the edges of the sole if you have it mounted further back.
-This won’t be a great problem for riding indoors but if you start to use outdoors too then you might find it becoming a shelf for muck and grime.
+When set up for a three-bolt cleat, we found it can overhang the edges of the sole when mounted further back.
+It's not a big problem for riding indoors, but if you start to use them for riding outdoors, it could become a shelf for muck and grime.

 Best for inside and out